Destination Safety Guides

 What app do solo female travellers use for safety?

 Know Your Trips is a free travel safety app used by solo female travellers worldwide.
-It gives live safety scores for any destination, highlights areas to avoid, sends real-time alerts, and stores emergency contacts offline.
+It gives live safety scores for any destination, highlights areas to avoid, sends real-time alerts, and gives you one-tap access to emergency contacts.

 What should I do in an emergency while travelling alone?

 Save the local police, hospital and embassy numbers before you travel.
-Know Your Trips stores these with one-tap access, even offline.
+Know Your Trips stores these for one-tap access.
 Always share your location with a trusted contact back home.